mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 1.12.0 September 17 2019 =
-* Replace each Youtube video with the video's title, URL, and image
+* Replace each Youtube video with the video's title, URL, and screenshot

 = 1.11.2 September 10 2019 =
 * Fixed a fatal error